stefanivus/logistics-game/server/game/README.txt

           based on the number of employees and vehicle fuel/maintenance costs.

+    To win each round you will have to make sure your budget is above -$100,000 or you risk foreclosure.

     The levels become harder by having to manage more cities in the same amount of time.
 In harder levels, the Logistics Manager will have to send packages via plane or train; and then determine how to send out the packages locally.

 ----------------------------------------------------------------